TaxTips.ca

 When dividends are declared by a corporation, the dividend announcement includes the amount of the dividend and the record date.
 The dividend is paid to shareholders who hold the stock on the record date.
 Because it takes 3 days for trades in shares of corporations to be settled, a person must buy the stock at least 3 days prior to the record date (at least the day prior to the ex-dividend date) in order to be entitled to the dividend.
 See also trade date and settlement date.

-Registered pension plan (RPP)
+Registered Pension Plan (RPP)

 Registered Retirement Savings Plan (RRSP)